laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-03-22-place-for-everything-everything-in-its-place.markdown

 ---
 layout: default
-title: Place for everything, everything in its place
+title: A place for everything and everything in its place
 ---
 # {{ page.title }}

 #### Using Dropbox, GitHub and other cloud services to keep personal data organised

-The old proverb _a place for everything and everything in its place_ is contains powerful ideas.
-It conveys the message that it is possible to have things where they should be, and that there exist a schema for putting every thing into its correct location.
+The old proverb _A place for everything and everything in its place_ contains powerful ideas.
+It conveys the message that it is possible to have things where they belong, and that there also exist a schema for putting everything in the correct location.

-Hastily one could conclude that the proverb only applies to the the world of material things; that it only means that a flower should be either in the vase or growing on the ground.
-Let it not be so – the saying has also implications on abstract thinking and the world of ideas.
-For the programmer this poses a load of questions: is my function in the right class?
-Is the class in the right module?
+One could hastily conclude that the proverb applies only to the the world of material things.
+That it solely means, for example,  that a flower should either be in a vase or growing in the ground.
+Let it not be so – the saying has also implications in abstract thinking and the world of ideas.
+For the computer programmer this can present certain questions, "Is my function in the right class?
+Is the class in the right module?"

-The proverb is a reminder of the idea that its worth keeping things where they should be and having a mental framework for placing things into their right place.
-Otherwise confusion sneaks in, and creating valuable artifacts becomes impossible.
-Building a beautiful piece of software or writing an enjoyable book is not possible without the ideas of what should be where and the discipline to stick to those ideas.
+Furthermore, this proverb is a reminder of the sentiment that its worth keeping things where they belong and to have a mental framework for placing things into their right place.
+Otherwise, confusion sneaks in, thus rendering the creation of valuable artifacts impossible.
+Building a beautiful piece of software or writing an enjoyable book is not possible without the structure of where ideas should be nor and the discipline to stick to the framework.

-This article is not, however, about philosophical implications of the proverb, but about its practical applications in the realm of computer files and data.
+This article is not, however, about the philosophical implications of this proverb.
+Rather, it is about the practical applications within the realm of computer files and data storage.

-## Where my files are?
+## Where are my files?

-Dropbox, GitHub, Google Docs and Chrome make it possible to keep all your files automatically backed up and synchronized across all your computers.
-They also make the data you put into them easily available.
-Yet all this is of little help if you don't have the mental mapping between a certain file or document and the place where it should _exactly_ be in.
+Dropbox, GitHub, Google Docs and Chrome make it possible to keep all your files automatically backed up and synchronized across all your computers and other technology devices.
+They also make the imported data easily available.
+Yet all this is of little help if you don't have the mental map between a certain file or document and the place where it should _exactly_ be.

 ### Code: GitHub and Dropbox

 GitHub is a magnificent place for sharing code.
 I keep my public personal projects there.
 The projects that are private or pendent I keep in Dropbox.

 <pre><code>Dropbox
 |––– Git